The Division Flute: History

 In the 17th century, music became more common for amateurs and non-professional musicians.
 With the elevation of music in people's everyday lives, the recorder, as an attractive, simple instrument to learn, became one of the most popular instruments.
-The Division Violin is a collection of the most famous of the divisions, played by the virtuosic violin players in England.
-John Playford published it in 1684.
+The Division Violin is a collection of the most famous of the divisions as would have been played by virtuoso violinists in England, published by John Playford in 1684.
 After the role of the recorder grew, the publisher John Walsh, senior, transcribed (or had someone else transcribe) some of the pieces for recorder and added his own selection of other divisions and published them in 1706/1708.

 John Walsh

 John Walsh, senior, was one of the most important music publishers and printers of his day.
-Born around 1665 in London he was the musical instrument-maker-in-ordinary for the king since 1692.
-He developed many new printing techniques and printed music for composers like Arcangelo Corelli and George Frideric Handel.
+Born around 1665 in London, he was the musical instrument-maker-in-ordinary for King William III from 1692 onwards.
+He developed many new printing techniques and printed music for composers including Arcangelo Corelli and George Frideric Handel.